ohbm/ossig/content/elections/index.md

 <!-- We have MANY opportunities to get involved with open-science and OHBM.
 If you think nominating yourself for a position in the OS SIG is more time than you’d like to commit, please reach out to us about volunteering!
 We are looking for a group of interested volunteers to help coordinate the international effort of creating Hackathons and the Open-science Room!  -->

 We have many opportunities to get involved with open science and OHBM.
-If you do not have the time commitment for the officer positions, please see [below for volunteer positions avaiable](#available-volunteer-positions).
+If you do not have the time commitment for the officer positions, please see [below for volunteer positions available](#available-volunteer-positions).

 ## Renewal timeline and procedures: what to expect after self-nomination